CozmoGame4Sobot/Prisonner-s-Dilemma/README.md

 --participantID : ID of participant used for logging.
 Participant ID is always needed.

---singleScreen : If there is a secon dary screen, the program expects it to be on the right where it will try to show the game score board.
+--singleScreen : If there is a secondary screen, the program expects it to be on the right where it will try to show the game score board.
 If you have one screen specify this argument

 --log: To define the logPath somewhere other than the default location of ./logs

 --ignoreLog: If logging is not required.

 --scoreSet: Which set Cozmo will play

 --practice: Whether the current game is in practice mode

 ### example